On the $RO(Q)$-graded coefficients of Eilenberg-MacLane spectra: Introduction

 \subsection{Contribution of the paper and related work}

-The computations of coefficients of Eilenberg-MacLane spectra over $Q$ already have a long history.
-Based on unpublished work of Stong, Lewis computed $\ha^Q_\star$, where $\underline{\mathbb{A}}$ is the Burnside Mackey functor for $Q$ in \cite{MR979507}.
-Calculations for the constant Mackey functor $\underline{\mathbb{F}}_2$ by Caruso can be found in \cite{MR1684248}.
-The computations for the constant Mackey functor $\underline{\mathbb{Z}}$ may be found in Dugger's work \cite{MR2240234}.
+Computations of coefficients of Eilenberg-MacLane spectra over $Q$ already have a long history.
+Based on unpublished work of Stong, Lewis computed $\ha^Q_\star$, where $\underline{\mathbb{A}}$ is the Burnside Mackey functor for $Q$ in \cite[Section 2]{MR979507}.
+Calculations for the constant Mackey functor $\underline{\mathbb{F}}_2$ by Caruso can be found in \cite{MR1684248} and by Hu-Kriz in \cite[Proposition 6.2]{MR1808224}.
+The computations for the constant Mackey functor $\underline{\mathbb{Z}}$ may be found in Dugger's work \cite[Appendix B]{MR2240234}.

-The full $RO(Q)$-graded Mackey functor valued coefficients of $\hm$ for any Mackey functor $\M$ was given by Ferland in \cite{MR2699528} and may also be found in Ferland-Lewis \cite{MR2025457}.
+The full $RO(Q)$-graded Mackey functor valued coefficients of $\hm$ for any Mackey functor $\M$ was given by Ferland in \cite{MR2699528} and may also be found in Ferland-Lewis \cite[Chapter 8]{MR2025457}.
 Their computations are based on the cofibre sequence This sequence allows one to describe attaching maps of free cells, and thus to compute the homology of any representation sphere.
 Therefore this method may be described as the "cell method".
 While being intuitive and allowing the computation of the $RO(Q)$-graded abelian group structure, this approach does not provide efficient methods of describing the multiplicative structure.
 We note that Ferland’s computations work for all cyclic groups of prime order, but in this paper we will restrict our attention to the group of order $2$.
-From Ferland's work we can derive the $RO(Q)$-graded abelian group structure and $\ha^Q_\star$-module structure of $\hm^Q_\star$.
+From Ferland's work one can derive the $RO(Q)$-graded abelian group structure and $\ha^Q_\star$-module structure of $\hm^Q_\star$.

 The aim of this paper is to show the computational strength of the Tate diagram on the example of computations of coefficients of equivariant Eilenberg-MacLane spectra.
 As demonstrated by Greenlees in his computations of $\hz^Q_\star$ in \cite{FourApproaches}, the method based on the Tate diagram gives not only a good insight into the abelian group structure, but also into the multiplicative structure.
 In this paper we generalise Greenlees's results to all $Q$-Mackey and Green functors.
 Therefore the main contribution of this paper is the description of the multiplicative structure of $\hm^Q_\star$ and showing that the Tate diagram gives an algorithmic way to describe this structure.